-Quality brakes pads make (or break) the brake job
+Quality brakes pads make (or break) the job

-When people think about brake repair, replacing brake pads is usually the first thing that comes to mind, but that’s not all that’s important.
+When people think about brake repair, replacing brake pads is usually the first thing that comes to mind, but there’s a lot more to brakes than just pads.
 Don’t get me wrong.
-Using genuine brake pads purchased from a dealership is probably the most important aspect of a quality brake job, but without adequate attention to detail and knowing what to look for, it’s easy to make a mistake that will lead to unsatisfactory performance: short service life, brake pedal pulsation, squeaking and other brake noise, and uneven braking and pad wear.
+Using good pads is probably the most important aspect of a brake job, but without skill and care, a brake job may not turn out so well.
+Short service life, pedal pulsation, brake noise, uneven braking, and uneven pad wear are all common problems that are usually avoidable.